jamesdickson6/sauce/README.md

 ## Usage

 ### saucify
-;NOT IMPLEMENTED YET
+**NOT IMPLEMENTED YET**

-;Saucify you application
+**Saucify you application**
   cd myCoolApp
   saucify myCoolApp
-This creates a ''.sauce'' directory in the current directory.
+This creates a ''myCoolApp.sauce'' file in the current directory.
-It also creates:
-  .sauce/myCoolApp.sauce
-  .sauce/
+Now open this file and modify it to meet your deployment specific needs.

 Nothing is done if '.sauce' already exists